CadenFinley/CJsShell/docs/getting-started/development.md

     ./toolchain/build.sh --clean
 ```

-## Themes and Plugins
+## Themes

-I love themes and plugins, the more the merrier!
-If you have one you would liek to contribute please do so!
-Plugins and themes can be hosted on the main repository if you would like.
-See the themes and plugins pages respectably for details on how to develop these and what tools you have at your disposal for each.
+I love themes, the more the merrier!
+If you have one you would like to contribute please do so!
+Themes can be hosted on the main repository if you would like.
+See the themes page for details on how to develop these and what tools you have at your disposal.

 ## Documentation